As a teenager, Sophia Epley knows about a lot of things that most teenagers do. She also knows a lot about cancer.

 The Epley family faced cancer together when both parents were diagnosed just months apart.
-This illustration of the family will appear in daughter Sophia's booklet.
+This illustration of the family appears in daughter Sophia's guide.

 Still, the experience yielded something positive for Sophia: a passion to help kids like herself.
-Sophia is writing a booklet that gives kids tips for dealing with parental cancer — lessons she learned through her firsthand experience.
+Sophia wrote a guide that gives kids tips for dealing with parents who have cancer — lessons she learned through her own experience.